-The Secretary also takes minutes at the Annual Meeting and provides to the Executive Director for the Annual Report the following year.
+The Secretary also takes minutes at the Annual Meeting and provides to the executive director for the Annual Report the following year.

-Throughout Attend Board of Directors meeting, prepare minutes and send draft to board members.
-Upon the Year approval, submit the final version to Headquarters for archiving and to the editor of the Website for posting.

-August/September In coordination with Headquarters, order stationery and update Leadership Directory.
+Throughout the Year Website Attend Board of Directors meeting, prepare minutes and send draft to board members.
+Upon approval, submit the final version to Headquarters for archiving and to the editor of the for posting.
+August/September In coordination with Headquarters, update Leadership Directory.
 Work with president and executive director to produce the Annual Report.